z3019494/AdaptiveCards/CONTRIBUTING.md

 * A shiny new release
 * Information about execution that can be used to refine planning for the next release

+Validation:

+* *Release report* is reviewed and shows no remaining work

 ## The Windows <-> ZenHub interface

 The [DEP engineering planning guide](https://osgwiki.com/wiki/DEP_Engineering_Planning) describes much of what's in this